qureai/qureai.github.io/_posts/2018-05-03-teaching-machines-read-radiology-reports.md

 At Qure, we build deep learning models to detect abnormalities from radiological images.
 These models require huge amount of labeled data to learn to diagnose abnormalities from the scans.
 So, we collected a large dataset from several centers, which included both in-hospital and outpatient radiology centers.
 These datasets contain scans and the associated clinical radiology reports.

+For now, we use radiologist reports as the gold standard as we train deep learning algorithms to recognize abnormalities on radiology images.
+While this is not ideal for many reasons (see [this](https://towardsdatascience.com/separating-the-art-of-medicine-from-artificial-intelligence-6582f86ea244)), it is currently the most scalable way to supply classification algorithms with the millions of images that they need in order to achieve high accuracy.

-We consider the clinical radiology reports as gold standards during our model development process.
-However these reports are usually written in free form text rather than in a structured format.
-So, we designed a rule based Natural Language Processing (NLP) system to extract findings automatically from these unstructured reports.
+These reports are usually written in free form text rather than in a structured format.
+So, we have designed a rule based Natural Language Processing (NLP) system to extract findings automatically from these unstructured reports.

 <pre style="white-space: pre-wrap; background-color: rgba(240,222,182,0.4); margin-bottom: 0;">
 CT SCAN BRAIN - PLAIN STUDY